qlassalle/ElementsRecorderFront/README.md

 # TODO
-* Delete should become its own component delete article should show confirmation + be in a separate div to stop going on details page + show a toast to indicate if deletion worked or not.
+* delete article should show confirmation + a toast to indicate if deletion worked or not.

 # ElementsRecorder